trustedci/OSCRP/OSCRP.md

 ## Who This Document is Intended For

-The primary audience of this document is intended to be principal investigators (PIs) of "open science" projects involving computing infrastructure of any type (computing, networking, sensors, control systems, etc...), as well as information technology professionals involved in scientific research projects.
-Open science is defined here as "a project working on science that is not classified and for which the results are intended to be communicated publicly.
+The primary audience of this document is intended to be principal investigators (PIs) of Open Science projects involving computing infrastructure of any type (computing, networking, sensors, control systems, etc...), as well as information technology professionals involved in scientific research projects.
+Open Science is defined here as "a project working on science that is not classified and for which the results are intended to be communicated publicly.
 This includes most science funded by NSF, DOE ASCR, and NIH, and may also include some research funded by industry and/or foundations."

 Not every scientific research project has a dedicated or even designated "information technology professional" involved.
 However, we make the assumption that even such projects typically have a *de facto* IT person.
 That person may be at the "institutional level" and therefore be almost entirely disconnected from the scientific project, and perhaps even completely unaware of it.
 In those cases, one of the purposes for this document is to enable PIs to help engage with institutional IT professionals to discuss risks.

 A secondary audience for this document is institutional IT professionals (e.g., CIOs, CISOs).
 While we do not anticipate that institutional IT professionals will necessarily use this document directly, we expect that it may be a useful reference for institutional IT professionals to provide to PIs and research IT professionals within their organization.

-We do make the assumption that the institution where open science takes place has some kind of security professional at some level,  in addition to a defined or de facto IT person, regardless of whether that person is directly attached to the science project or is at the institutional level.
+We do make the assumption that the institution where Open Science takes place has some kind of security professional at some level,  in addition to a defined or de facto IT person, regardless of whether that person is directly attached to the science project or is at the institutional level.

 <!-- <a name="#introduction" / >-->